fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 5. https://docs.python.org/dev/library/unittest.mock.html

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 140

 The rest of the tests for the tasks list functionality don’t add any new concepts,